samlee1097/sarang/README.md

 ## Description

-Mobile IOS App to track and generate personalized date ideas for couples.
+Mobile IOS App to track and generate personalized date nights for couples.

 <a name="technologies"/>